samkennerly/suneku/README.md

 ## Jupyter notebooks

-Jupyter notebooks are useful for "exploratory data analysis," which is a PR-friendly name for the stages of a project in which you don't know precisely what you're doing yet.
+Jupyter notebooks are useful for "exploratory data analysis," which is a polite name for projects in which you don't know precisely what you're doing yet.
 I use them to inspect data for quality and formatting issues, quickly test hypotheses, and export human-readable summaries of studies.
 My typical workflow looks like this:

 * Open a notebook.
 * Import packages with Python `import` statements.